Simca 1100: Light Commercial Van variants

 Three light commercial vehicle (LCV) variants, a two-door wagon-based panel van and high top van, and a car-based pick up bodystyle were also available.
 These were sold in most European markets – in France and some other countries as the Simca 1100 "Fourgonnette".
 Commercial versions lasted until the spring of 1985, three years after the 1100 passenger car models had been removed from the market.

 In the UK, the two-door wagon based, normal or "low"-roof panel-van was called the VF1, (short for "Voiture Fourgonnette" or (delivery) van), the high-roof van was called the Simca VF2 and was sold from December 1972, while an even higher roofed version, introduced for 1978 became the VF3.
-The pick-up / 'ute' model arrived in December 1975.
+A pick-up model arrived in December 1975.

 In the United Kingdom, commercial models assumed the Dodge nameplate after 1976 and were called Talbots after 1979.
-The commercial models were sold as 'Simca Fixaren' ("the fixer") in Sweden, where they were fitted with a 66 PS version of the 1.3 litre engine.
+The commercial models were sold as 'Simca Fixaren' ("the fixer"; it was renamed Talbot after a short while) in Sweden, where they were fitted with a 66 PS version of the 1.3 litre engine.

 In addition to the dedicated van models, there was also a two-seater commercial version of the three-door hatchback available to French customers from December 1976.
 This, the 50 PS 1100 AS (for Affaires et Societés, businesses and companies) qualified for a considerably lower tax rate.

 Commercial

 During the first full year of production 1968, volumes were already strong with 138,242 vehicles made.
-Importantly, incremental sales appeared to come mostly from competitor manufacturers, since overall Simca production surged from 251,056 cars in 1967 to 350,083 in 1968, and volumes for the slightly smaller Simca 1000 were virtually identical in each of these two years.
+Importantly, the additional sales volume appears to have come mostly at the expense of competing manufacturers: overall Simca production surged from 251,056 cars in 1967 to 350,083 in 1968, and volumes for the slightly smaller Simca 1000 remained nearly identical in each of these two years.

 Production peaked in 1973, with nearly 300,000 Simca 1100s rolling off the assembly line.
 However, production fell rapidly through 1977, when over 142,000 1100s were made, and in 1978 (with the Chrysler Horizon launched in February 1978), just half that number (72,695) of Simca 1100s was made.
 Volumes dwindled to below 20,000 in 1981 which was the last year of production in France, though in Spain production continued through to 1982 of the car and 1985 for the van version.